London Buses route 25: History

 The route was allocated to the East London division of London Buses in April 1989.
 On 18 July 1992 the route was curtailed at Oxford Circus, with the section to Victoria becoming part of route 8.

 On 20 March 1993, the route was withdrawn from Becontree Heath and curtailed at Ilford Hainault Street and also Saturday and Sunday services were diverted via Cannon Street.When next tendered, the route returned to East London (by now part of Stagecoach London) on 26 June 2004.
 The weekend diversion to Tower Hill was withdrawn.
 Route 25 was the longest route in London to use articulated buses in terms of route length.

 In January 2004, three hydrogen fuel cell powered buses were introduced on route 25 on a two-year trial.
 The route was chosen due to its length and "wide variety of traffic conditions".
 These vehicles ran on the route in addition to the regular articulated vehicles.
 However, the vehicles were transferred to route RV1 in September 2004.

 Upon being re-tendered, on 25 June 2011 the route passed to First London.

 On 22 June 2013, route 25 was included in the sale of First London's Lea Interchange garage to Tower Transit.
 In August 2014, two buses on the route were fitted with equipment designed to enhance bus drivers' awareness of pedestrians and cyclists as part of a six-week trial.
 The route was chosen because it was "most likely to encounter packed seas of distracted shopping people and cyclists".

 In 2015/16 route 25 was the busiest route in London with 19.4 million passengers.

 Tower Transit retained the route when next tendered with a new contract commencing on 25 June 2016.
 However rather than the usual duration of five years, the new contract only runs until November 2019 to allow demand to be reassessed after the opening of Elizabeth line.

 From 1 December 2018, route 25 was cut back from Oxford Circus to City Thameslink station.
 It ceased to be a 24-hour route from the same date with the introduction of route N25.

-In late May 2020, route 25 went back to Stagecoach London.
+On 23 May 2020, route 25 went back to Stagecoach London.

 Incidents

 In October 2007, a man was killed when he became trapped under an articulated bus on the route having got off it in Ilford High Road.

-In a three-day period in February 2010, while still a 24 hour service, 31 homeless people were discovered to be riding route 25 overnight to spend "two hours in the warm" when a taskforce noticed a large number of call-outs by drivers to have police and ambulance remove homeless from the bus, resulting in the buses having to wait before returning to service; social services groups responded by going to the bus garage and getting the homeless into overnight shelters.
+In a three-day period in February 2010, while still a 24-hour service, 31 homeless people were discovered to be riding route 25 overnight to spend "two hours in the warm" when a taskforce noticed a large number of call-outs by drivers to have police and ambulance remove homeless from the bus, resulting in the buses having to wait before returning to service; social services groups responded by going to the bus garage and getting the homeless into overnight shelters.